• Skip to primary navigation

 • 2 teaspoon vanilla extract

-• 2 tablespoon unsalted butter melted (or sub with neutral oil for a dairy-free version)
+• 2 tablespoon unsalted melted butter or neutral oil for a dairy-free version

-• 2 tablespoon icing sugar or powdered sugar
+• 2 tablespoon icing sugar (aka powdered sugar)

 Instructions